AireAyquaza/Minecraft-Plugins/1.7.10/Inventory2SQL/readme.md

-Save your inventory, armor, enderchest, levels and xp in sql database when
+name: Inventory2SQL
-- You disconnect from the server
+version: 1.0.2
-- The server stoped/crashed
+description:

-Load your inventory, armor, enderchest, levels and xp from sql database when
+	Save your inventory, armor, enderchest, levels and xp in sql database when you disconnect from the server or when the server stoped
-- You join the server
+	Load your inventory, armor, enderchest, levels and xp from sql database when you join the server

 Required server version: 1.7.10